kilgarenone/personal-website/posts/slower-web-development.md

 Because let’s face it, doing things right and ethical from the very beginning won’t fit into the time frame of today’s sprints.

-Those who are in a privileged position— designers, developers, policy makers, entrepreneurs and capitalists— need to accept that the growth process has to be [slow](https://jackcheng.com/the-slow-web/), introspective and culturally meaningful rather than reckless, pompous, and presumptuous.
-And only then, will we ever be able to be proud of our works in every sense of the word.
+In the face of perilous state of the world that's been incurring debts from the future for a very long time, those today who are in a privileged position— designers, developers, policy makers, entrepreneurs and capitalists— has a chance to accept that the growth process need to be [slow](https://jackcheng.com/the-slow-web/), introspective and culturally meaningful rather than reckless, pompous, and presumptuous.
+And only then, will we ever be able to be proud of our works in every sense of the word. ●